QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/captcha.md

 <div class="row row-cols-md-2"><div>

-Captcha are used in forms to prevent attacks such as brute forcing a login form or a reset password form.
-It used to try to determine or ensure the requester is human "**I'm not a robot**" 🤖.
+A captcha is used in forms to prevent attacks such as brute forcing a login form or a reset password form.
+It is used to try to determine or ensure the requester is human "**I'm not a robot**" 🤖.

-The most used solution is [**ReCaptcha**](https://developers.google.com/recaptcha/intro) by Google.
-The most known if the one prompting us to solve a challenge (**v2**) while there is a version in which the captcha is silently analyzing the user behavior and may prompt them to do a captcha (**v3**).
+The most used solution is [**reCAPTCHA**](https://developers.google.com/recaptcha/intro) by Google.
+The most known version is the one prompting us to solve a challenge (**v2**) while there is a version in which the captcha is silently analyzing the user behavior and may prompt them to do a captcha (**v3**).

 The most well-known alternative is [**hcaptcha**](https://www.hcaptcha.com/).
-It can be significantly harder to solve that reCaptcha.
+It can be significantly harder to solve than reCAPTCHA.
 </div><div>

-⚠️ Before implementing a captcha, you should consider the best way to add it to avoid tiring users, and question if it's really required.
+⚠️ Before implementing a captcha, you should consider the best way to add it to avoid tiring users, and question if it's required.

 ✅ For instance, you can only add a captcha after 1-2 failed tries.
 </div></div>

 <hr class="sep-both">

-## ReCaptchaV2
+## reCAPTCHAV2

 <div class="row row-cols-md-2"><div>

 First, you need to create a [site key](https://developers.google.com/recaptcha/intro) and allow your website domain.
-Then, add a reCaptcha `div` where you want to see the captcha.
+Then, add a reCAPTCHA `div` where you want to see the captcha.

 ```xml!
 ...